Journalist Alhaji Bature passes on - Ghana News

-The Managing Editor of the Al-Hajj newspaper, Alhaji Iddrisu Bature, has passed after a short illness.
+The Managing Editor of the Al-Hajj newspaper, Alhaji Iddrisu Bature, has passed on after a short illness.

 Alhaji Bature, who is also an outspoken political commentator and a known member of the opposition National Democratic Congress, is said to have died today, Friday, at the Korle Bu Teaching Hospital where he had been on admission.